hamstar/BoxOfficeData/README.markdown

 	    [uid] => tn2009DIST9
 	)

 As you can see the production budget, gross revenue, and profit are listed, as well as other obvious data.
+You can format the figures with [number_format](http://www.php.net/number_format).

 ### The "I'm Feeling Lucky" method